 The Blue Mosque is free, but the mosque members ask visitors to dress appropriately for Islamic custom.
 Cover your shoulders, head, and knees.
 Men, please cover your knees, too.

-Museum Rip-offs and Tourist Traps – Story about My Istanbul Museum Pass Rip-off.
+Museum Rip-offs and Tourist Traps – S cheap generic viagra mail order pharmacy tory about My Istanbul Museum Pass Rip-off.

 First of all, unexpected things do sometimes happen to me when I am traveling.
 The difference between most tourists and me is that I am usually in one place long enough to complain.
 Normally, I wouldn’t have complained about this, but it does illustrate what to do and what not to do.

 viagra canadian pharmacy order Another view of Hagia Sophia

 I carried my handbag, a Nikon camera, and a covered Starbucks plastic cup with water in it.
 Here is what happened.

 - The signage said No Smoking.
 I wasn’t smoking.

 - No other signs posted saying no drinks.